Data monitoring committee: Overwhelming benefit

 In the fortunate situation that the experimental arm is shown to be undeniably superior to the control arm, the DMC may recommend termination of the trial.
-This would allow the company sponsoring the trial to get regulatory approval earlier and to allow the superior treatment to get to the patient population earlier.
+This would allow the sponsor of the trial to get regulatory approval earlier and to allow the superior treatment to reach the patient population earlier.
 There are cautions here, though.
-The statistical evidence needs to be very high indeed.
-Also, there might be other reasons to continue, such as collecting more long-term safety data.
+The statistical evidence of benefit needs to be clear and compelling, in part because shortening the study may reduce opportunities to identify as yet unknown risks.
+Further evaluation of long-term safety may also be done via phase IV, post-marketing studies.

 Futility

-Futility is not as widely recognized as safety and benefit, but actually can be the most common reason to stop a trial.
+Futility is not as widely recognized as safety and benefit but actually can be the most common reason to stop a trial.
 As an example, suppose a trial is one-half completed, but the experimental arm and the control arm have nearly identical results.
-It's likely in no one's interest to have this trial continue.
-It is extremely unlikely that the trial, should it continue to its normal end, would have the statistical evidence needed to convince a regulatory agency to approve the treatment.
-The company sponsoring the study could save money for other projects by abandoning this trial.
-Also, current and potential trial participants could be freed to take other treatments, rather than this experimental treatment, which is unlikely to benefit them.
+It is extremely unlikely that the trial, should it continue to its planned end (which could take months or years to reach, based on, particularly, rate of accrual), would have the statistical evidence needed to convince a regulatory agency to approve the treatment.
+Thus it is likely in no one's interest to have this trial continue.
+The sponsor of the study could save money for other projects by abandoning the futile trial.
+Also, current and potential trial participants could be freed to take other treatments, rather than this futile experimental treatment, which is unlikely to benefit them.